International Relations CSS Syllabus 2027

 7. Games Nations Play, Seventh EditionJohn Spanier

-8. Essentials readnigs in World PoliticsKaren Mingst
+8. Essentials readings in World PoliticsKaren Mingst

 9. World in Collision: Terror and the Future of Global OrderKen Booth and Tim Dunne, ed